The ceremony set the stage for Apollo Projects to begin work on the site in earnest. Read more.

 A section close to the access point near Frosts Road will be closed for public safety while a number of vehicles travel on- and off-site.
 This will temporarily affect part of the walking track.
 The closure (and an alternate route) will be clearly marked.
 View a map of the track here.

-Work will begin Monday 21 November 2016 and is expected to be completed by the end of the first quarter 2017.
+Work will began in November 2016 and is expected to be completed in April 2017, followed by landscaping.
 The timeframe for creation of the sports fields afterwards will be confirmed early in 2017.

 ACM was discovered during the demolition of QEII Stadium in 2012.
 This included asbestos pipe fragments (white asbestos) and general demolition waste from the building (insulation, plastics, rubber, steel reinforcement and concrete).
 Since the demolition, this material has been safely contained on the site while the remediation plan was developed.